Liability Begins With First Obtaining Jurisdiction Over Defendant – FAQ

 The law requires that substituted service be used only after the plaintiff can establish that diligent efforts to effect personal service have failed.

 For example, if the defendant cannot be found at home or work, many states allow service to be made by simply leaving the summons and complaint with someone at the defendant’s home.
-That person, however, must be legally competent to accept service.

 The above legal requirement is usually fulfilled if the person resides at the house and is of the age of majority.

-What Is Service By Publication?
+What Is Service by Publication?

-This method of legal service relies upon the publication of the plaintiff’s notice of their civil action and naming the defendant in a newspaper of sufficient circulation.
-The courts have strictly construed service of the complaint and summons by the process of newspaper publication.
+This method of legal service relies upon publishing the plaintiff’s notice of their civil action and naming the defendant in a newspaper of sufficient circulation.

 This is one reason why many states require that the party seeking service by publication must first obtain the court’s approval and demonstrate they have acted with due diligence and that other service methods have failed.